 Scared of getting into a relationship or not in love?
 Don’t know whether you are with the right person or if the relationship will last?
 Well, all these thoughts are probably giving you a classic case of relationship anxiety.
-But, before we discuss how to deal with relationship anxiety, let us first try to understand what is relationship anxiety.
+But, before we discuss how to deal with relationship anxiety, let us first try to understand what relationship anxiety is.

-Going through relationship anxiety is normal.
+Experiencing a certain degree of relationship anxiety is normal, especially when you’re at an important juncture such as the beginning of the relationship or taking the next big step like asking a partner to move in or getting married.
+However, when it spirals out of control and the mere idea of being in a relationship leaves you riddled with anxiousness, it can be a sign of trouble.
 It’s not exactly considered a formal diagnosis in the world of mental health but does affect the physical and emotional well-being of those dealing with it.
 Before you get all worried, know that it is possible to overcome relationship anxiety.
 There are ways to cope with it.

 We’re here to help you figure out how to deal with relationship anxiety with insights from counselor Neelam Vats (certified CBT and NLP practitioner), who has over two decades of experience helping children, adolescents and adults cope with issues related to depression, anxiety, interpersonal relationship and career concerns.